 Institute and Campaigns RECLAIM Institute Educating All Once we’d got the letter saying that we’d got into university, that’s when we thought the educational inequality and social inequality ended.
 When I got to university, it became apparent within the first three weeks that this wasn’t the case.
-University of Bristol, Law graduate Educating All is an innovative, youth led research project exploring institutional and personal barriers faced by working class young people at UK universities.
-The project is run by young people with direct experience of the challenge faced in the higher education system, giving greater insight into the issues raised by research participants.
-We are working to break down some of the barriers faced by working class young people at universities, aiming to level the playing field for all students to excel and succeed.
-We are unique in foregrounding the voices of working class students in identifying potential solutions to improve well-being and retention within university.
+University of Bristol, Law graduate Educating All is a groundbreaking student led programme commissioned by youth leadership charity RECLAIM, with the overarching aim of addressing the barriers faced by working class students within higher education.
+Educating All works with universities to create tailored, student-centred solutions to improve the recruitment, retention, attainment and well-being of working class students.
+Our model seeks to put working class students at the heart of university life by using students to co-design, deliver and to facilitate programmes.
+This ensures that outcomes are effective, organic and lasting.
 Why are we doing this?
 Despite efforts by successive governments, employers and educators to put social mobility higher on the public agenda, social and educational inequalities are still major issues in our country.
 It is too often the case that our education system entrenches rather than eliminates inequality.
 Not only are working class young people less likely to go to university in the first place, they are also more likely to drop out and less likely to achieve the highest degree classifications once they are there.
 In my first year at university I felt so isolated, I felt like I wasn’t prepared I almost dropped out of university in my first year because I felt I wasn't prepared for this.
 University of Bristol, Law graduate What are we doing?
-Educating All aims to address the barriers and disadvantage faced by working class young people at universities past the point of access, and has undertaken initial research to produce a report.
-The Educating All report highlights case studies and examples of lived experiences of working class young people at university and makes key recommendations to universities, focused on improving the retention, attainment and well-being of their working class students.
-Having conducted research across a number of universities with a wide range of working class students, Educating All will be working with individual university partners to create tailored solutions to improve the recruitment, retention, attainment and well-being of working class students.
-This process will be facilitated by Educating All but, using the RECLAIM model, will be led by the working class students of our partner institution(s), empowering them to create transformational change that affects both their own university experience and those of future students.
-If you are interested in finding out more, or accessing our support, please get in touch at email@example.com Find the report here.
+Educating All delivers the following: Training sessions - Improving staff understanding of the needs of working class students in your institution, the sessions bring staff and students together to promote better teamwork and communication.
+Roundtable events - Sessions bring together groups of stakeholders from across a university, including students and staff from admissions, widening participation and teaching, to explore the specific barriers that exist for working class students.
+The roundtables then encourage collaborative solutions to be found..
+Research and interviews - An extended programme, combining interviews, case studies and surveys of working class students at your institution, to place the student voice at the heart of creating solutions to the barriers they face.
+Educating All’s facilitation is built on an extended research project exploring the barriers working class students face across universities.
+The report, available here, found that while financial support was often good: Working class young people don’t see elite universities as ‘places for them’ Working class students often lack confidence and a sense of entitlement to university success Mental health support needs improvement and is particularly important for working class students If you are interested in finding out more, or accessing our support, please get in touch at email@example.com Find the report here.